selfage/bundler_cli/README.md

   -d, --debug                        Include inline source map and inline source.
   -c, --tsconfig-file <file>         The file path to tsconfig.json.
 If not provided, it will try to look for it at the current working directory.
   -p, --port <port>                  The port number to start your local server.
 Default to 8000.
-  -hl, --headless                    Whether to run the browser in headless mode.
-Default is true.
+  -nh, --no-headless                 Turn off running the browser in headless mode.
   -h, --help                         display help for command
 ```